Wildfire, Burning & Fire Safety Information

 CROP RESIDUE BURNING

 Manitoba Agriculture and Resource Development has a Manitoba Controlled Crop Residue Burning Program in place.
-It is the farmer's responsibility to ensure that burning is conducted legally and safely, and that smoke does not cause problems.
-A fact sheet is available that provides more information on this program.
-Before you burn, call 1-800-265-1233 or check for daily authorizations online at: manitoba.ca/agriculture.
+It is the farmer's responsibility to ensure that burning is conducted legally and safely, and that smoke does not cause problems

 ASBESTOS AND NATURAL DISASTERS